openviess/PyViCare/README.md

 ## Breaking changes in version 2.x

 * The API to access your device changed to a general `PyViCare` class.
 Use this class to load all available devices.
+* The API to access the heating circuit of the device has moved to the `Device` class.
+You can now access and iterate over all available circuits via `device.curcuits`.
+This allows to easily see which properties are depending on the circuit.

 See the example below for how you can use that.
 ## Breaking changes in version 1.x

 * The versions prior to 1.x used an inofficial API which stopped working on July, 15th 2021.
 All users need to migrate to version 1.0.0 to continue using the API.